leonardleroux/leonardleroux.github.io/_pages/about.md

 I am a PhD candidate in Economics at [Sciences Po Paris](https://www.sciencespo.fr/department-economics/), working under the supervision of [Benjamin Marx](https://sites.google.com/view/bmarx/home) and [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/).
 This year I am a PhD fellowship holder at the [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/en).

 My research interests are in development, urban and environmental economics.
-At a broad level, I am interested in the interactions rapid urbanization with governance and state capacity in lower and middle income countries.
+At a broad level, I am interested in the interactions of rapid urbanization with governance and state capacity in lower and middle income countries.

 **I am on the 2024/2025 Job Market**